 The Importance of Motivation and Attention

-When you have interesting content, you are more likely to attract customers who will connect with your brand.
-This is how you add value to your content through your content.
+When you have interesting video content, you are more likely to attract internet users who will connect with your brand.
+This is how you add value to your online video content through your content strategy.
 If they view your content as interesting or valuable to them, they will be more likely to interact with your brand and to stick around long enough to take action and increase your conversion rates.

 This is where MicroLearning sets in.
 Creating small “micro” activities such as games and projects that users can do appeals to mobile users because they are already used to doing tasks like this on their mobile phones and devices.